District Realignment FAQ

 -

-Will the District still conduct the annual Spring conference?Back to TopYes, the District will still hold its annual conference.
-The District Council meeting will be affected by the transition, but the other conference events should be held as normal.
+Will the District still conduct the District conference?Back to TopYes, the District will still hold a District conference.
+The Annual Meeting of the District Council will be affected by the transition, but the other conference events should be held as normal.

 -